Make Your Home Safer

 - Be aware of small changes to your vision like cataracts or watery eyes, and visit an optometrist or your GP

-- Having your eyes checked regularly
+- Get your eyes checked regularly

 - Consider having two pairs of glasses instead of multifocal lenses, as older people who use multifocal lenses have a greater risk of falling

-- Cleaning glasses often
+- Clean glasses often

-- Not wearing someone else’s glasses.
+- Do not wear someone else’s glasses.